Academic Medicine (journal)

-Academic Medicine is a monthly peer-reviewed medical journal published by the Association of American Medical Colleges.
-It covers various aspects of medicine in an academic settings like education and training issues; health and science policy; institutional policy, management, and values; research practice; and clinical practice.
+Academic Medicine is a monthly peer-reviewed medical journal published by Lippincott Williams & Wilkins for the Association of American Medical Colleges.
+It covers various aspects of medicine in academic settings like education and training issues; health and science policy; institutional policy, management, and values; research practice; and clinical practice.

 History

 The journal was established in 1926 as the Bulletin of the Association of American Medical Colleges.
 It was renamed Journal of the Association of American Medical Colleges in 1929.
 In 1951 it briefly became Medical Education then Journal of Medical Education.
 In 1989 it obtained its current name.
 In 2015, the journal was ranked one of the top five medical education journals that received attention in social media sources, such as Twitter and Facebook.

 In the course of its history, the journal has had ten editors.
 Laura Weiss Roberts is the present editor-in-chief, appointed in 2019.

 Abstracting and indexing

 The journal is abstracted and indexed in: